OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

     > [!NOTE]
     > Chrome (web browser) may continue to indicate the site's certificate is not trusted, even after you have completed the process described in [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).
 Therefore, you should use either Internet Explorer or Microsoft Edge to verify that the certificate is trusted.

-1. After your browser loads the add-in page without any certificate errors, follow the instructions in [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md) to sideload the **manifest.xml** file.

 ### Try it out

+1. Follow the instructions in [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md) to sideload the add-in in Outlook.

-1. After you've sideloaded the manifest, select or open a message in Outlook.
+1. In Outlook, select or open a message.

 1. On the **Home** tab (**Message** tab if you opened the message in a new window), locate the add-in's **Display all properties** button.